simzes/simzes.github.io/_posts/2024-8-2-light-shapes-and-lens-spacings.md

 The Carclo 10108 and 10391 lenses are excellent options, being both the most affordable lens and having low variation.
 But!
 Polycarbonate is known to degrade in UV light.
 Screen printing emulsion can work with 395, 405, and 415nm-centered LEDs; these lights may be high enough in the UV and low-visible spectrum to be compatible with polycarbonate.

 ### Find a UV sensor with a better response curve for 400-415nm
-The UV sensor performed very well in this experiment, despite facing a disadvantageous spectral response curve at 400-415nm.
-A significantly better sensor may be available, and better match the LEDs being tested.
+The UV sensor performed very well in this experiment for its cost ($5 from Adafruit), despite facing a disadvantageous spectral response curve at 400-415nm.
+But a significantly better sensor may be available, and better match the LEDs being tested.
 The AS7331, integrated onto a demo board by Sparkfun, has a higher response rate of 20-30% to these wavelengths, has a higher base sensitivity (in nW), comes with a variety of measurement modes, and has a much wider gain adjustment.

 ### Automated spacings solver
 While feeding spacings into the program by hand is doable, it does add some time for hand-analysis, particularly if the spacing and reasons why it was chosen are forgotten.
 Doing this solving automatically, generating graphs, and tabulating the results would make this process easier.
 Interpolation may also allow solving down to .1mm resolution, allowing for more precision.